Join Ina Saltz for an in-depth discussion in this video Tracking and leading, part of Foundations of Typography.

 We can use tracking to fix this situation.
 Tracking might also be used to fix gappy word spacing or to fit type into a specific area, but remember Goldilocks, we don't want leading that looks too tight or too loose, it needs to look just right.
 Let's talk about leading.
 Leading is a counterpart to tracking.
 It's the space between lines, and it's measured in points from baseline to baseline.
 Leading is a term carried over from the earliest days of metal type.

-The space between lines was adjusted by inserting a thin strips of led to increase the space between lines.
+The space between lines was adjusted by inserting a thin strip of lead to increase the space between lines.
 For easy reading, leading is normally two points greater than the type size.
 That allows a comfortable space between lines so that the Descenders and Ascenders won't bump up against one another.
 If you have lines that are long, you will want to increase the leading to allow the eye to find its way back to the beginnings of the lines.
 Also if you have a type style that has a strong vertical stroke like Bodoni, you will want to increase the leading a bit to compensate.

 This way the eye can distinguish the horizontal flow of the line more easily.
 As with other factors that we've discussed, tracking and leading are also relative.
 They exist in relation to the type style, the length of the line, and size of the type.
 Different factors can change the mix.
 That's why it's important to develop your typographic eye and remember the theory of typographic relativity because everything exists in relation to everything else, and we want to create a harmonious whole when we design with type.